 Perhaps the most important gauge for advertising efficiency is the composition of the audience.
 It matters little if an advertisement for farm equipment is seen by 100,000 people if only a few of them are in the market for such products.
 To evaluate the number of potential customers in the audience, an advertiser must first conduct a survey to determine certain demographic characteristics of the people who tend to purchase a particular product.
 For example, potential customers for beer might be typically described as males between the ages of 18 and 49; those for fast-food restaurants might be households in which the primary wage earner is between 18 and 35 and there are at least two children under 12.
-These demographic characteristics of the "typical consumer" are then compared with the characteristics of a publication's audience (also determined by a survey) to tabulate the potential buying audience for the product.
+These demographic characteristics of the typical consumer are then compared with the characteristics of a publication's audience for the product.
 The cost of reaching this audience is also expressed in CPM units, as shown in Table 15.4.
 An examination of these figures indicates that Newspaper X is slightly more efficient as a vehicle for reaching potential beer customers and much more efficient in reaching fast-food restaurant patrons.